jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

         :align: center

         Combining output signals on a single line directly creates problems and should not be done.
 This is true even if only one output line would be active at any given time.
-Instead, to combine output lines, use or gates.
+Instead, to combine output lines, use OR gates.

     Connecting output signals like this will not work in practice.
 The nuanced reasoning for this is beyond the scope of